-I’m sure that you got a lot of job offers from Hollywood after you did “The Artist,” but I have the impression it doesn’t keep you awake at night.
+I’m sure that you got many job offers from Hollywood after you did “The Artist,” but I have the impression it doesn’t keep you awake at night.
 Is that correct?

-If you’re talking about me having a film career in America, that’s correct, because that’s not what I’m after, although the idea of working there, working with American actors, and being part of this American mythology, that sounds very appealing.
-I get a lot of offers to work there, but up until now it didn’t work out—also because I was commited to other projects that I really wanted to make, like “The Search” and “Le Redoutable” .
+If you’re talking about me having a film career in America, that’s correct, because that’s not what I’m after.
+Although the idea of working there, working with American actors, and being part of this American mythology all sounds very appealing.
+I get a lot of offers to work there, but up until now, it didn’t work out—also because I was committed to other projects that I really wanted to make, like “The Search” and “Le Redoutable” .
 So it’s basically a matter of priorities.

-As a multiple award-winning filmmaker, is it easy for you to raise the funds you need to make your films?
+As a multiple award-winning filmmaker, is it easy to raise the funds you need to make your films?

 You have a wonderful chemistry with a lot of your actors you work with frequently, like your wife or Jean Dujardin, but what about your frequent collaboration with your DP Guillaume Schiffman?
 What is his contribution to your work, and how do you work with him?

-We get along very well, we even live in the same area.
-For me every new film is like my first film, as if I have to invent everything all over again.
+We get along very well; we even live in the same area.
+For me, every new film is like my first film, as if I have to invent everything all over again.
 So you enter a new world, and you have to ask yourself, ‘How will we do it, and what do we need to invent to make sure it will work?’
-There are great cinematographers who always shoot the same images the same way, but his approach is different.
+Some great cinematographers always shoot the same images the same way, but his approach is different.
 He’s very open-minded and always creates a new and particular look for each film.
-That makes it so interesting and so inspiring.
+That makes it so exciting and so inspiring.